Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

-TL;DR. The 4-step AI visibility audit pillar ships with 15 universal starter prompts that work for any SaaS brand.
-This post is the Step 1 deep-dive: 12 use-case-specific prompt templates — sentiment, competitive, ICP-specific, long-tail discovery — that you layer on top once you know which audit layers are underperforming.
-Five principles for writing your own, plus a 60-minute exercise to lock your custom set.
+TL;DR. The 4-step AI visibility audit pillar ships with 15 universal starter prompts.
+They work for any SaaS brand.
+This post is the Step 1 deep-dive.
+It covers 12 use-case-specific prompt templates: sentiment, competitive, ICP-specific, long-tail discovery.
+Layer them on top once you know which audit layers are underperforming.
+Inside: five principles for writing your own, plus a 60-minute exercise to lock your custom set.

 A bad prompt set produces clean-looking data that diagnoses nothing.
 The audit comes back, the dashboard fills in, the team agrees the brand is "doing okay" in AI search, and three quarters later the pipeline gap quietly traces back to a prompt set that was measuring the wrong things from day one.
 Prompt selection is the single highest-leverage decision in the audit, and it is the one most teams default through.